Coburg and the Queen

 There was a simple reason why Bavaria made such financial concessions to the small Franconian town in 1920 and gave money for the theatre: at the time, Coburg, which was struggling economically, was considering joining the newly formed state of Thuringia.
 Next to the theatre is the Edinburgh Palace from 1845, which belonged to the British Prince Alfred of Saxe-Coburg and Gotha, son of Queen Victoria.
 A famous photo in front of the palace conservatory shows the illustrious family: the German Kaiser Wilhelm II, the later Russian Tsar Nicholas II, the Romanian Crown Prince Ferdinand, the Coburg Dukes - and Queen Victoria of Great Britain and Ireland, whose mother came from Coburg.

 Today, the building is home to the Chamber of Industry and Commerce and can only be viewed from the outside.
-The theatre and palace complete the ensemble of buildings on the Schlossplatz, the focal point of which is the magnificent ducal palace.
+The theatre and palace complete the ensemble of buildings on the Schlossplatz, the centrepiece of which is the magnificent Ducal Palace.

 The magnificent living and public rooms are designed in the Empire style and bear witness to a time when Queen Victoria of Great Britain visited her German relatives here at the end of the 19th century.

-A tour of the palace takes in 25 rooms, including the Family Hall, Giant's Hall, Throne Room, the two picture galleries, the Duke's flat and the Duchess's living quarters as well as the Court Church.
+On a tour of the palace, you can visit 25 rooms, including the Family Hall, Giant's Hall, Throne Room, the two picture galleries, the Duke's flat and the Duchess's living quarters as well as the Court Church.

 Schlossplatz 1